awslabs/data-on-eks/website/docs/job-schedulers-eks/aws-managed-airflow.md

 ---

 # Amazon Manged Workflows for Apache Airflow (MWAA)
+Amazon Managed Workflows for Apache Airflow (MWAA) is a managed orchestration service for Apache Airflow1 that makes it easier to set up and operate end-to-end data pipelines in the cloud at scale.
+Apache Airflow is an open-source tool used to programmatically author, schedule, and monitor sequences of processes and tasks referred to as “workflows.”
+With Managed Workflows, you can use Airflow and Python to create workflows without having to manage the underlying infrastructure for scalability, availability, and security.

 The example demonstrates how to use [Amazon Managed Workflows for Apache Airflow (MWAA)](https://docs.aws.amazon.com/mwaa/latest/userguide/what-is-mwaa.html) to assign jobs to Amazon EKS in two ways.
 1. Directly create a job and deploy to EKS.